 - 1 teaspoon kosher salt

 Whisk together all ingredients in a large bowl until sugar is mostly dissolved.
-Chill in refrigerator until very cold, 1 to 2 hours (see note above).
+Chill in refrigerator until very cold, 1 to 2 hours (see note).

 Remove from refrigerator and whisk to incorporate any undissolved sugar.
 Churn in ice cream machine according to manufacturer's instructions.
 Serve immediately as soft serve or transfer to airtight container and freeze for 2 to 3 hours to harden.